MaastrichtUniversity/docker-health/deploy/README.md

 The application uses different configurations for different environments:

-1. Environment variables are stored in `env_files/` and loaded via ConfigMap generators
+1. Environment variables are stored in `/deploy/base/env_files/` and loaded via ConfigMap generators

 To add or modify environment variables:
-1. Update the appropriate file in `env_files/`
+1. Update the appropriate file in `/deploy/base/env_files/`
-2. The changes will be automatically picked up by the ConfigMap generators
+2. Add this as configMap to `/deploy/base/kustomization.yaml`

+### Service Configuration

+Some services are using specific .env or .conf files.
+These are handled with the service structure See for example `/deploy/base/redis`

 ### Modifying Resources